lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

   - item: >-
       Day 2: Slow start to the morning, we will prepare breakfast and depart for our hike.
-  - item: >-
-      We will hike approximately 4 hours through the Rainforest ending at another Karen Village, we will then take a short drive to the beautiful Wachiratana waterfall, once here we can swim and enjoy the falls.
+  - item: We will hike approximately 4 hours through the Rainforest .
   - item: We will have lunch along the trail.
   - item: Depart Doi Inthanon and arrive back in Chiang Mai around 17.30
 notes: >-